 Each year the top 15% of the Vala calves enter the Vala ET program.
 This means 30 or more of each year’s crop of heifers become donors.
 This constant process of selecting the best from the best over many years, running a very large ET program and doing this based on science that genomic testing provides means that Vala keeps moving the Holstein breed forward.

-To gauge this one only has to see that in October 2019 Vala Bandares Boliana was not only the #1 heifer in Australia on the BPI index but also the outright #1 female Holstein; her herdmate Vala Quantum Nady was #3 heifer and #7 female Holstein.
-Clearly both breed leaders are examples of the embryo-donor heifers that are in the Vala ET programs and they are producing embryos that will be tomorrow’s Vala breed-leaders.
+To gauge this one only has to see that, for example, in October 2019 Vala Bandares Boliana was not only the #1 heifer in Australia on the BPI index but also the outright #1 female Holstein; her herdmate Vala Quantum Nady was #3 heifer and #7 female Holstein.
+Clearly both of these breed leaders are examples of the embryo-donor heifers that come through the Vala ET programs and to produce embryos that will be tomorrow’s Vala breed-leaders.

-There are many different strands to breeding selections at Vala.
-Five themes are currently our focus:
+Of the many different strands to breeding selections at Vala, six themes are currently our focus:

 Dairy cows need to pay their way by making lots of milk effortlessly – and with high butterfat and protein components.
 We select both embryo donors and joining sires based on sound production traits;